Here are the answers to some of our most frequently asked questions

 Can I apply to be a stallholder?

-	Applications for stallholders for 2019 are now closed.
+Applications for stallholders for 2020 are now open.

 Can I apply to be a musician or entertainer?

 Yes.
 Please send your details via malmsburyvillagefayre.org.au/contact/.
 Musician applications for 2019 have now closed but please submit your interest for 2020.

 Are there toilet facilities?

 Yes.
 There are 2 built female and male toilets in the Gardens (located near playground along Ellsemere Place) plus the Fayre will set up an additional 4 Portaloos.
 2 Portaloos will be located on Mollison St near the Westerly gate and 2 more 70 metres behind the Main Stage.

 I am attending the Fayre for the first time - is there a map?